First time buyer guide

 - Get a mortgage for that percentage and pay rent on the rest to the housing association

 Not all lenders offer these types of mortgages, but some of the major ones do.
-Using a mortgage adviser to find the best shared ownership mortgage can be invaluable, as they will be able to find you the right deal for your individual circumstances.
+Using a mortgage adviser to find the best shared ownership mortgage deal can be invaluable.
+These professionals are best equipped to approach the right lenders.

 - Your income is less than £80,000 a year (£90,000 if you live in London)